Benefits of raising multilingual and bilingual children

 If you sometimes feel like these challenges are too hard, it might help to think about the benefits of multilingualism – especially the way it can help you and your children develop stronger family bonds.
 Sharing support, advice and experiences with other parents can also be a big help.

 Multilingualism and bilingualism: frequently asked questions

 Can children understand the differences between languages?

 How does multilingualism and bilingualism affect the way children learn English?

 How does multilingualism and bilingualism affect literacy skills?

-Bilingual children who are exposed to two different written languages – for example, Spanish and English – or even two different writing systems – for example, Chinese and English – can read and write English at high levels.
+Multilingual and bilingual children who are exposed to more than one written language – for example, Spanish and English – or even different writing systems – for example, Chinese and English – can read and write English at high levels.
 They might also have a better understanding of the relationship between how words look and sound than their peers who speak English only.

 How does multilingualism and bilingualism affect speech development?